vidyashree9/react-signup-form/README.md

 # react-signup-form

-This Application is a React SignUp Form with validations using react functional components, typescript,Axios for Api calls, Unit tests with Jest, React testing Library and custom css(sass).
-On sign up a modal pops up with success/error message using reactjs-popup.
+This Application is a React SignUp Form with validations and is featured with react functional components, typescript, Axios for Api calls, Unit tests with Jest, React testing Library and custom css(sass).
+On sign up a modal pops up with registration success/fail message appears using reactjs-popup library.

 # Getting Started